jyates/jyates.github.com/_drafts/OUTLINE.md

 ## Parsing

 Once we have our raw data, we need to make it usable.
+We could put the data directly into our databases or datalake, but you instead probably want an intermediate, "canonical" format of the data.
+Let's call this generic function from raw to canonical format the 'parser'.
+The output of the parser is a single interface for all downstream operations.
+That makes it easier to build connectors to different backends.
+Additionally, limiting the functions of different tools allows you to limit the complexity of each component in your system and allowing you to build a allowing you to build a nicely composable stream processing framework.
+Its the Unix design philosophy, just applied at scale.

+< raw to parser to canonical to ? image >

-We could put the data directly into our databases or datalake, but you instead probably want an intermediate format so that you can make that streaming data available to other teams across your organization.
-This also helps limit the complexity exposed to the rest of the organization as not everyone needs to be able to run their own raw data parsing when they read of the raw topic, while also helping ensure the schema in this parsed - "canonical" - topic remains backwards compatible and does not break consumers.
+Another advantage of this canonical format is that you can make that streaming data available to other teams across your organization.
+This helps limit the complexity exposed to the rest of the organization; not everyone needs to be able to run their own raw data parsing when they read of the raw topic, while also helping ensure the schema in this parsed - "canonical" - topic remains backwards compatible and does not break consumers.

-In any large organization, you are likely going to get many new logical data streams from devices.
+In any large organization, you are likely going to get regularly get many new data streams from devices.
 Either new devices are added or new sensors are added to existing product lines or even new data is collected from existing devices (e.g. they came equipped with hardware for which there was not firmware yet written to use and collect data on).

-Approaches:
+There are a couple of approaches you can take to handle these new streams
  * one topic per stream type
  * one topic for all types, parse on the fly
  * one topic per device type (middle ground)